ClementNerma/Rave/docs/hybrid.md

 };
 ```

-This definition is a bit ugly, as it mixes a flexible templated proxy and raw return types.
+This definition is a bit ugly, as it mixes a flexible templated proxy and plain return types.

 So, this proxy takes a single template, `DATA`.
 Thanks to template inference, writing `static<'Hello'>` works fine and, because we are using a flex proxy, `DATA` will be typed as a `string` (with a standard proxy, it would have been typed as an `Any`).

-The proxy returns a raw class, meaning we can manipulate it as if we wrote its name directly.
+The proxy returns a plain class, meaning we can manipulate it as if we wrote its name directly.
 This is possible thanks to the proxy being flexible.
 Its getter also indicates, of course, an identical return type, and returns the class `DATA` is an instance of.
 This leads us to the following results:

 ```sn
 let str: static<''> = 'Hello world!'; // Works fine